 Just think of it.
 In 1910, women such as Elizabeth covered themselves, neck to toes, in starchy shirtwaists and princess skirts.

 Now contemplate the Venus de Milo with her sumptuous drapery dipping below the upper curve of her perfect buttocks, and then figure what it must have felt to be a young man coming out of the Venus de Milo room in that era–before the age of California beach volleyball.
 And then imagine what an opportune moment it was for the very eligible Miss Elizabeth Hardy Fair of Warrenton, Virginia.

 As it is, this Mr. Clarke left for England the next day.
 End of their story.

 Elizabeth soon returned to Warrenton, still very much single.
-Eight years later she would travel to Montreal (to visit her older sister, Mae) and find a husband in the form of one Frank Tofield, banker.
+Soon she would travel to Montreal (to visit cousins of her father) and find a husband in the form of one Fred Tofield, banker.

 She would live out her life in the posh Linton apartments on Sherbrooke Street West in ‘uptown’ Montreal, impressing her great nephews and nieces at every Sunday dinner with the button on the floor under the dining room table that she used to summon the staff with her foot.

 Now, as someone who likes to write about ancestors, I like to think that everyone who ever lived is worthy of at least one book, or at least a good short story, but my husband’s Great Aunt Elizabeth may be an exception.